Skip to main content

 Do QMB, SLMB, and QI automatically give Extra Help in Michigan?

 Yes for QMB, SLMB, and QI.
-The official Medicare Savings Program page says people in those programs also get automatic Extra Help for Medicare prescription drug costs.
+Medicare says people in those programs also get automatic Extra Help for Medicare prescription drug costs.
 QDWI is different and is not described as carrying automatic Extra Help on the Michigan QDWI policy page.

 What if my spouse has income, or only one of us has Medicare?